Sean Tyla: Solo career

 Tyla embarked on a solo career, encouraged by Roger Daltrey who allowed him use of The Who's Ramport Studio.
 He recorded in California with Mike Nesmith and signed a five-album deal with Polydor, although he only released three albums.
 The first album, Just Popped Out, was recorded with assistance from many musicians, including several former bandmates such as Nick Garvey, Micky Groome, Malcolm Morley, Tim Roper and Pete Thomas.
 Just Popped Out included Tyla's first US hit single, "Breakfast in Marin", which also became a top ten single in Germany in 1980, but the single had to be withdrawn after Tyla was sued "for supposedly plagiarising the title from a play."

 Tyla guested on Joan Jett's eponymous 1980 album, re-released as Bad Reputation in 1981, and I Love Rock 'n' Roll in 1981.

 Tyla's second solo album, Redneck in Babylon (1981), was critically less acclaimed than the first, and used a smaller band comprising Tyla, Paul Simmons, Gerald Moffett, Micky Groome, John Earle, Carlene Carter and Rebop Kwaku Baah, whilst his third album, Rhythm of the Swing, was released in 1983.

 The Force

 In 1981, in addition to recording his solo albums, and guesting with Joan Jett, Tyla and Man guitarist Deke Leonard formed The Force, together with Micky Groome (bass) and Paul Simmons (drums).
 After extensive touring, they recorded an eponymous album, The Force, recorded and released in Germany, and the single "Close to a Headline".

 In 1982, Tyla suffered severe stage fright at Dingwalls in Camden "in the middle of the set Sean shuffled up to me and whispered in my ear, 'I'm just going off'...
 When we got backstage Sean was a real mess, said he couldn't face it any more."
 Tyla stopped performing live and The Force mutated into another Deke Leonard's Iceberg.

-Tyla retired from the music business in 1985, and became a web-designer, and briefly worked as a salesman at a Renault dealership in Hammersmith, before, according to his autobiography, a spell as a pig farmer and later becoming a professional cricket coach.
+Tyla retired from the music business in 1985, and became a web-designer.